anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 is NOT RECOMMENDED.
 Implementers should be aware that many existing extension identifiers do contain underscore characters.

-[@!RFC7480] does not explicitly state that extension identifiers are case sensitive.
+[@!RFC7480] does not explicitly state that extension identifiers are case-sensitive.
-This document updates the formulation in [@!RFC7480] to explicitly note that extension identifiers are case sensitive, and extension identifiers MUST NOT be registered where a new identifier is a mixed-case version of an existing identifier.
-For example, if `lunarNIC` is already registered as an identifier, a new registration with `lunarNic` (note the lowercase if "ic" in "Nic") is not allowed.
+This document updates the formulation in [@!RFC7480] to explicitly note that extension identifiers are case-sensitive, and extension identifiers MUST NOT be registered where a new identifier is a mixed-case version of an existing identifier.
+For example, if "lunarNIC" is already registered as an identifier, a new registration with "lunarNic" (note the lowercase if "ic" in "Nic") is not allowed.

 # Usage in Queries {#usage_in_queries}